seancvr/terraform_deploy_codespace/README.md

 # Terraform deployment codespace

 This repository contains the devcontainer files for a codespace that can deploy resources to the cloud with Terraform.
-Currently it's just configured with Azure cli, but it can be customized to integrate with other cloud providers.

 It contains the following tools: